derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-21/05/2023 16:14:34 : 3 Database Admins walked into a NoSQL bar.
+22/05/2023 16:15:33 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-!false, (It's funny because it's true)
+Asked to explain Unicode during an interview, Geoff went into detail about his final year university project.
+He was not hired.
 <!-- replace-with-joke ends -->